1. Ghost Stories

 - We stopped for a drink in the small tavern at the corner of E Bryan Street and Lincoln Street.
 The walls and ceiling of Abe’s on Lincoln are decorated with napkin drawings of Abraham Lincoln.

 We easily explored Savannah and saw over 61 points of interest at our own pace with this great guide: Self-Guided Walking Tour of Savannah.

 - Dolphins or other animals are commonly found at the end of Eves troughs in Savannah.
-While the trough if filled with rain water, spirits are unable to enter the home.
+While the trough is filled with rain water, spirits are unable to enter the home.
 During dry weather, animals at the opening keep evil spirits away.

 - In Johnson Square Square the temperate is significantly cooler and no Spanish Moss hangs from the trees.
 Major General Greene, buried in the square, hated Spanish moss resembling his grandfather’s beard.
-It’s believed at night, General Greene rips the Spanish moss from the trees.
+It’s believed at night General Greene rips the Spanish moss from the trees.

 4. Dine in One of a Kind Buildings

 - The Gryphon Tea Room was originally an apothecary shop before serving as a student book store for the Savannah College of Art and Design.
 Now, diners can enjoy afternoon tea surrounded by the original books, all available for reading by customers.
-We highly recommend the soup of the day, a pot of vanilla tea, and catching up on Mr. Popper’s Penguins.
+We recommend the soup of the day, a pot of vanilla tea, and catching up on Mr. Popper’s Penguins.

 - Our first stop when we arrived in Savannah was lunch at the Savannah Spirits Chophouse and Speakeasy.
 The lunch menu is relatively small but we both enjoyed our dishes of Sun Dried Tomato Hummus with Crostini and a Fried Flounder Sandwich.